The Bank of Finland

 The Bank of Finland has sole right to issue cash – new euro banknotes and coins – in Finland.
 It is also responsible for ensuring the authenticity and quality of cash, through withdrawal of counterfeit and damaged or mutilated notes from circulation.
 The Bank also sees to the smooth functioning of currency supply.

 The Bank of Finland has ongoing cooperation with companies specialised in banking and cash distribution services.
-Currency distribution is handled through the Vantaa and Oulu regional offices.
+Currency distribution is handled through the Vantaa regional office.